Microsoft Excel integration

 Subscribing to events

-The client-side API exposes a number of events at the workbook and worksheet level.
+The client-side API exposes a number of events at the workbook, worksheet and cell range level.

-Use the addEventHandler function to register a function that will be called when a given event occurs:
+Use the addEventHandler function to register a function to be called when a given event occurs:

 // Log a message to console when the workbook is given focus